 The property, plant and equipment are carried at cost less accumulated depreciation.
 Plant and equipment under finance leases are stated at the present value of the lease payments less accumulated depreciation.
 Most property, plant and equipment are depreciated using the straight-line method, using estimated lives which range from 2 to 50 years.
-The mineral leases and certain machinery and equipment used for mining are depreciated using the units-of-production method.
+The mineral leases are depreciated using the units-of-production method.
 Leasehold improvements are amortized over the lesser of the useful life of the asset or term of the lease.
 Major additions and improvements are capitalized, while costs for minor replacements, maintenance and repairs that do not increase the functionality or useful life of an asset are expensed as incurred.
 Upon sale or retirement, the cost and related accumulated depreciation are eliminated from the respective accounts and any resulting gain or loss is recorded.